parthamehta123/rearc-airbnb-data-analytics-quest/README.md

 Explore and analyze the AirBnB public data for San Francisco on topics of Pricing, Occupancy and Review Ratings.
 Answer the following questons:

-1. What factors are most strongly associated with the price of an Airbnb rental in San Francisco?

-2. What neighborhoods in San Francisco have the highest demand for Airbnb rentals?

-3. Can you identify any interesting trends or patterns in the demand for Airbnb rentals in San Francisco over time?
+1. What are the most important factors that impact a listing's price?

-4. Can you predict the occupancy rate and/or price of a given Airbnb listing in San Francisco based on its attributes and availability? (or) What are the     most important factors that impact a listing's occupancy rate or price of a given Airbnb listing?
+2. What are the most important factors that impact a listing's occupancy rate?

-5. What are the most important factors that impact a listing's review ratings?
+3. What are the most important factors that impact a listing's review ratings?

-6. What are the amenities AirBnB guests care most?
+4. What are the amenities AirBnB guests care most?

 **Files**